-Anxiety attacks may occur at any time in any place.
-They're anticipatory – meaning, you can often feel an attack coming before it completely hits, often you'll feel a great deal of distress leading up to the attack before it peaks about 10 minutes in and slowly fades over the course of the next few hours.
+Anxiety attacks can occur at any time in any place.
+They are anticipatory, meaning a person can often feel an attack coming before it hits.
+Many report experiencing a great deal of distress leading up to an anxiety attack before it peaks (about 10 minutes in), and notice it slowly fades over the course of the next few hours.

 Notes About Anxiety Attacks

-Your own fear of getting an anxiety attack is one of the main reasons that you get these attacks.
-That's because your fear does three things:
+This fear of the anxiety attack itself is one of the biggest triggers of peoples’ anxiety attacks.
+This is because the fear does three things:

-- It causes you to become over-sensitive to your body, because you pay attention to the way you feel in order to guess when an attack is coming.
+- It causes a person to become hyper-focused on the body, as in pay more attention to bodily sensations in order to guess or anticipate when an attack is coming.

-- It causes you to experience more regular anxiety because your fear creates a constant source of worry.
-That anxiety also makes you more prone to attacks.
+- It causes a person to experience more persistent anxiety as the fear creates an ongoing source of worry.
+This persistent anxiety also increases the chances of having more attacks.

-- It causes your anxiety to create anxiety symptoms, such as rapid heartbeat and hyperventilation.
-These sensations make you feel like an attack is coming, which then makes it more likely for an attack to come.
+- It causes a person to have more anxiety symptoms, such as rapid heartbeat and hyperventilation.
+These sensations can make a person think an attack is coming, which then makes it more likely for an attack to actually occur.

 How to Prevent Anxiety Attacks When You Feel Them Coming